pirstov/TSOHA-discussionForum/README.md

 This should yield succesful deployment of a Heroku webpage for the discussion forum.

-Link to the Heroku app: http://tsoha-discussionforum.herokuapp.com/ (LAST UPDATED: 10th of October)
+Link to the Heroku app: http://tsoha-discussionforum.herokuapp.com/ (LAST UPDATED: 24th of October 2021)

 PRE-MADE ACCOUNTS FOR TESTING:
 user: root / password: root (moderator account)